 d) accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that personal data that is inaccurate, having regard to the purposes for which they are processed, is erased or rectified without delay;

 e) kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data is processed; personal data may be stored for longer periods insofar as the personal data will be processed solely for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes subject to implementation of the appropriate technical and organisational measures required by the Regulation in order to safeguard the rights and freedoms of the data subject;

 f) processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.

-For the purposes of data protection legislation the data controller is The Howitt Partnership Ltd, 11 Brightmoor Street, Nottingham, NG1 1FD.
+For the purposes of data protection legislation the data controller is The Howitt Partnership Ltd, Atomic House, 50 High Pavement, Nottingham, NG1 1HW

 The Data Protection Officer is:

 Legitimate Business Purposes and Types of Personal Information collected:

 The Howitt Partnership Ltd is a strategic search and career consulting business and we therefore collect Personal Information in connection with the services we provide.